AdobeDocs/graphql-mesh-gateway/src/pages/reference/multiple-apis.md

 ## Combining Schemas using declarative API

-We learnt that we can combine multiple APIs in Mesh using `additionalTypeDefs` and `additionalResolvers`.
+We learned that we can combine multiple APIs in Mesh using `additionalTypeDefs` and `additionalResolvers`.

 The following example has two different OpenAPI sources; we add two new fields to a type of `Cities`, and those fields have return types from `Weather` API.